Jupiter-mass binary object: Observations

 The researchers found steady radio emission at both 6.1 and 10.0 GHz frequencies, with a consistent intensity of about 50 microJansky across both short and long timescales.
 The spatial extent of the radio emission matches infrared observations from JWST, indicating that both components of the binary system are producing radio waves.
 The object shows minimal proper motion, suggesting it is not moving rapidly relative to the Orion cluster.
 While the exact mechanism producing the radio emission remains unclear, its steady nature points to radiation from electrons in belts around the objects, similar to what occurs in ultracool dwarf stars but at much higher intensities than expected.
 The team was unable to detect any circular polarization in the radio waves, and searches for emission from other JuMBOs in the cluster were unsuccessful.

 Conflicting results and rejected candidates

 Astronomer Kevin Luhman reanalysed the NIRCam data and found that most JuMBOs did not appear in his sample of substellar objects.
 Moreover, the color was consistent with reddened background sources or low signal-to-noise sources.
 He considers only JuMBO 29 to be a good candidate for a binary planetary-mass system.
 JuMBO 24 was found to have a spectral type of M5.5 from a previous work.
 While faint, it could be a background star or a cluster member that is seen in scattered light.
 Additionally there are 26 components of the JuMBO pairs that are too faint for useful photometry.
 Another work by Luhman used NIRSpec spectroscopy, showing that for 7 JuMBOs (number 3, 5, 6, 10, 11, 14, 18) at least one component is a background source.
 This supports the previous result that most JuMBOs are not planetary-mass binaries.

+Other theoretical study presented that most of the JuMBOs would not survive dynamical interactions of dense star-forming environment, so either many more were formed earlier on, or their association as gravitationally bound binary objects is incorrect.